top of page

 I mean, these are very effective differentiating features, and traditional car manufacturers just cannot cope with such ferocious tactics.

 As a matter of fact, digital interfaces are perceived today as the most differentiating factor for cars.
-Consider this, though: Ford Model T and today's most flashy cars perform a very similar task: Allow a driver transport themslves and their passengers as fast, and as agreeably as possible.
+Consider this, though: Ford Model T and today's most flashy cars perform a very similar task: Allow a driver transport themselves and their passengers as fast, and as agreeably as possible.

 But in the nearing future where driving will be a thing of the past - what is a car, if not a smartphone on wheels?